 Quick Breakdown:

-- European Union: a political and economic partnership between 27 countries.
+- European Union: A political and economic partnership between 27 countries.

-- European Countries not in Schengen Area: have their own set of visa and border rules.
+- European Countries not in Schengen Area: Have their own set of visa and border rules.

 The European Union